• Skip to primary navigation

 Instructions

-1. In a medium bowl stir together the oats, flour, sugar, cinnamon and salt.
-Use a fork or pastry cutter to cut in the coconut oil, until the mixture resembles coarse crumbs.
-Chill in the refrigerator until ready to use.
+• In a medium bowl, stir together the flour, brown sugar, cinnamon, and salt.
+Use a fork or pastry cutter to cut in the vegan butter, until the mixture resembles coarse crumbs.
+Stir in the almonds.
+Place the bowl in the fridge and let the topping chill while you proceed with the recipe.

 Make the Vegan Coffee Cake

-1. Preheat oven to 350° and lightly oil the inside of a 9 inch springform pan.
+• Preheat oven to 350° and grease the inside of a 9-inch springform pan.

-2. Stir the blueberries and maple syrup together in a medium bowl.
+• Stir the blueberries and maple syrup together in a medium bowl.
+Set this aside.

-5. Spread half the mixture in an even layer over the bottom of the prepared springform pan.
-Sprinkle with blueberry mixture, leaving about an inch of space from the sides of the pan.
-Top with remaining batter.
-Sprinkle with streusel.
+• Spread half of the batter in an even layer over the bottom of the prepared springform pan.
+Sprinkle the batter evenly with the blueberry mixture.

-6. Bake util the streusel is lightly browned and a toothpick inserted in the center of the cake comes out clean (except for maybe some blueberry).
+• Bake the cake until the topping is lightly browned and a toothpick inserted in the center of the cake comes out clean of batter, about 55 to 60 minutes, although this time can vary a bit in different ovens.

-7. Remove from oven and transfer to a cooling rack.
-Allow to cool completely.
+• Remove the cake from oven and transfer it to a cooling rack.
+Allow it to cool completely before removing it from the pan.

 Make the Glaze